 Many people want to use native plants in their landscapes, because of their beauty, usefulness, and ability to attract wildlife.

 These plants are generally easy to care for and thrive in the ever-changing, but not always ideal weather conditions.
-There is a wide variety of plants that prefer the soil conditions found here in North Texas.
+There is a wide variety of native plants that prefer the soil conditions found here in North Texas.

 When planting your next flower garden or sprucing up your landscape design, consider adding some of these native plants.
 You won’t be disappointed.